 Hypnosis allows for the resolution of the issues that caused the addictive behavior in the first place.
-Rather than teaching that an addict is helpless against their addiction and must attend meetings for the rest of their lives, our patients do not define themselves by their addiction.
-Instead they are led through a process that allows them to solve the underlying issue(s) that led them to seek the addiction and thereby solving the whole problem, remaining drug free and able to finally enjoy life as they always wanted.
+Rather than teaching that an addict is helpless against their compulsive behavior and must attend meetings for the rest of their lives, our patients do not define themselves by their compulsive behavior.
+Instead they are led through a process that allows them to solve the underlying issue(s) that led them to seek the compulsive behavior and thereby solving the whole problem, remaining drug free and able to finally enjoy life as they always wanted.

 Get started today with a free, no obligation consultation by calling (407) 369-8474.
-Learn the root causes of your addiction and put an end to its hold over you today.
+Learn the root causes of your compulsive behavior and put an end to its hold over you today.

-Orlando Hypnosis Inc.’s addiction recovery program is nothing like 12-step programs because it is based upon a completely different paradigm.
-Where the 12-step programs come from the belief that someone with an addiction is destined to be an addict for the rest of their lives, our program looks to the current research in neuro-science which shows that people continue to change the way they think, and therefore behave throughout their lives.
+Orlando Hypnosis Inc.’s compulsive behavior recovery program is nothing like 12-step programs because it is based upon a completely different paradigm.
+Where the 12-step programs come from the belief that someone with an compulsive behavior is destined to be an addict for the rest of their lives, our program looks to the current research in neuro-science which shows that people continue to change the way they think, and therefore behave throughout their lives.

 Rather than attending meetings, (the program can be used in conjunction with 12-step or other recovery methods) they complete a set hypnosis sessions, usually six to eight depending upon the individual, over the course of a month.
 In between sessions, they listen to hypnotic reinforcement CDs at home.
 Each session builds upon those that came before, so that by the end of the month, people engaged in the program have solved the underlying issue (sensitizing event) causing the need for using, learned how to deal with self-sabotage and have vastly improved their self-esteem.
 They have also developed the beliefs, values, boundaries and internal identity of someone who has no need for the substances or behaviors they used to depend upon.

 Our company’s success rates are 97 % overall.
-The 3% of clients that returned to their addiction fell into one of two categories:
+The 3% of clients that returned to their compulsive behavior fell into one of two categories:

 - People that had no interest in quitting.